Risk Assessment Templates | Free Download

 Risk Assessment is one of the core features of any Health, Safety or Environmental management system.

 In this short guide, we are going to take you through the what, why and how of Risk Assessment templates – giving you the basics on how to assess risk in your business.

 Don’t forget to pick up your free risk assessment templates before you watch the video, to make sure you get most value from it.

 Risk Assessment Template Guide | Demo

-We’ve put together a short video demonstration on how to use your risk assessment template – use this alongside the guide below to help you create your workplace risk assessment.
+We’ve put together a short video demonstration on how to use your risk assessment template – use this alongside the free downloads and guide below to help you create your workplace risk assessment.

 We hope you found this video helpful as you start to manage risk in your workplace.
 Learn more about risk assessments by reading on into this guide…

 A health and safety risk assessment is simply a careful examination of what could cause harm to people.